Deck the Halls: Variants

 The Pennsylvania version from 1877 omits the third "Fa la la" line (which corresponds to the instrumental flourish in the Welsh original).

 The third and fourth "Fa la la" lines sung to the words "Deck the Hall" differ from those sung or played in Wales, the fourth having a more arpeggiated melody in the Welsh version and the third differing in both melody and rhythm.

 History

 The tune is that of an old Welsh air, first found in a musical manuscript by Welsh harpist John Parry dating back to the 1700s.
-He published it in British Harmony Being a Collection of Antient Welsh Airs The traditional Remains of those Originally Sung By the Bards of Wales.
+He published it in British Harmony Being a Collection of Antient Welsh Airs: The Traditional Remains of those Originally Sung By the Bards of Wales.
 Poet John Ceiriog Hughes later wrote his own lyrics.
 A middle verse was later added by folk singers.
-In the eighteenth century the tune spread widely, with Mozart allegedly using it in his 18th violin sonata (1778) and later Haydn arranged it in under the Welsh title, "Nos galan" (Hob.
+In the eighteenth century the tune spread widely, with Mozart allegedly using it in his 18th violin sonata (1778) and later Haydn arranged it under the Welsh title, "Nos galan" (Hob.
 XXXIb: 29, 1803).

 The Welsh and English lyrics found in the earliest publication of the "Nos Galan" melody are as follows: